Wi-Fi positioning system: Self-advertisement

+data is encoded in Wi-Fi beacon frames via an 802.11 vendor element (with the SGSDN's OUI of 6A:5C:35) containing TLV-encoded subfields specified in the legislation.

+Although the data format is intended for use in moving aerial vehicles, it can easily be adapted to static Wi-Fi access points (i.e. by setting the horizontal speed field to zero).

+The GPS coordinates from these broadcasts are specified to a precision of 10−5 decimal degrees, and can be read by Wi-Fi client devices, and then used to infer the position of the client device in conjunction with confirmation from other techniques and data sources.

 Privacy concerns

-Citing the specific privacy concerns arising out of WPS, Google suggested a unified approach for opting-out a particular access point from taking part in determining location using WPS.
+Citing the specific privacy concerns arising out of WPS, Google suggested a unified approach for excluding a particular access point from taking part in determining location using WPS, supposedly by every access point owner deliberately opting out for each access point to be excluded.
 Appending "_nomap" to a wireless access point's SSID excludes it from Google's WPS database.
-Google hopes that other WPS providers and data collectors, like Apple and Microsoft, follow that recommendation so that it becomes an accepted standard.
-Mozilla honors _nomap as a method of opting-out of its location service.
+Mozilla Location Service honors _nomap as a method of opting out of its location service.

 Public Wi-Fi location databases

 A number of public Wi-Fi location databases are available (only active projects):